-Spontaneous order, local knowledge, strategic belief, and other castings of the relationship of beliefs and habits as in the social order.
+Spontaneous order, local knowledge, strategic belief, and other castings of the relationship of beliefs and knowledge in the social order.
 I have no original thoughts on this, but I like to keep links on this theme where I can see them so that they don’t bite me.

 The function of belief

-More generally, what kind of beliefs prosper in society?
+What kind of beliefs prosper in society?
 What is the function of our truth claims?
 When should you believe “true” things, and what are true things anyway?
 Are true things about the objects of science the same as true things about society?

 Goal: find a way of navigating the pragmatic functions of belief that sidestep the divisions in this anecdote: